 For other options, check out our recommendations for the best MMO mouse, the best gaming mouse, and the best Corsair mouse.

 The Corsair SCIMITAR ELITE WIRELESS and the Razer Naga V2 Pro are similar-performing MMO gaming mice.
-The Corsair supports a higher native polling rate of 2000Hz and has a 12-button side panel that you can adjust back and forth.
-On the other hand, the Razer only has a 1000Hz maximum polling rate.
-The Razer also features a fully swappable side panel with different button configurations, including a 12-button layout, and has better build quality than the Corsair.
+The Corsair has a 12-button side panel that you can adjust back and forth.
+On the other hand, the Razer features a fully swappable side panel with different button configurations, including a 12-button layout, and has better build quality than the Corsair.

 The Corsair SCIMITAR RGB ELITE and the Corsair SCIMITAR ELITE WIRELESS are MMO mice that belong to the same lineup.
 The SCIMITAR RGB ELITE is an older wired-only model.
 On the other hand, the SCIMITAR ELITE WIRELESS is a newer wireless model.
-It also has an improved sensor with better overall performance and a higher maximum polling rate of 2000Hz.
+It also has an improved sensor with better overall performance.

 The Corsair SCIMITAR ELITE WIRELESS and the SteelSeries Aerox 9 Wireless are both MMO gaming mice with 12-button side panels that perform similarly.
-The Corsair supports a higher native polling rate of 2000Hz and has a 12-button side panel that you can adjust back and forth.
-The SteelSeries is much lighter than the Corsair but has significantly higher click and sensor latency.
+The Corsair has a 12-button side panel that you can adjust back and forth while the SteelSeries has a static side panel.
+That said, the SteelSeries is also much lighter than the Corsair but has significantly higher click and sensor latency.

 This mouse looks and feels similar to the other mice in Corsair's SCIMITAR lineup.
 It has a matte black body with glossy black accents and silver/gunmetal side buttons.
 It also has full RGB on the Corsair logo on the palm area and embedded in the lettering of the side buttons.
 However, the side button illumination looks dim in a well-lit room.